Diderot-Language/examples/dprobe/README.md

 	unu head ../data/ddro-100.nrrd ddro-bsp5.nrrd

-The sampling of the field can be on a higher-resolution grid, allowing us to see structure in between pixels.
+The sampling of the field can be on a higher-resolution grid, allowing us to see structure between pixels.
 In the following examples, the query expression is often quoted, to avoid confusing the shell with `|` or `(`.
-The quantities measured are described in comments (`uq8` and `wpad` aliases helps with brevity).
+The quantities measured are described in comments (`uq8` and `wpad` aliases help with brevity).

 	PARM="-i ../data/ddro-100.nrrd -k real -kern bspln5 -bc clamp -s x4 x4 -d -o -"
 	alias uq8="unu quantize -b 8"; alias wpad="unu pad -min -1 0 0 -max M M M -b wrap"